 De Marly, Athalia: I love this one so much.
 It's my favorite of the three Parfums de Marly fragrances I tried from this shipment from Scent Split.
 It is soft, and creamy.
 I like everything about it.
 It kind of smells like Sweet Tarts but in a mature, refined way.
 Dries down to a soft pleasant floral.
 It really is a 'makes me so happy to have on' kind of smell.
 The only down side is it does not last long on me at all, and I have tried a couple of times.
 At this price point that makes me hesitant to purchase, but I love it so much, I still might... we shall see.

 Top Notes are Frankincense, Rose, and Bitter orange.
 Heart Notes are Iris, Suede, Orange blossom, and Cashmeran.
 Base Notes are Amber, Vanilla, Vetiver

-De Marly_Cassili: This one is very nice.
+De Marly, Cassili: This one is very nice.
 I would wear it.
 I do not dislike it all, it's a soft and velvety peach.
 This is a little sharper than Athalia.
 The problem for me is that it doesn't last long on my skin.
 I tried it one day and thought maybe I just didn't apply enough, so I tried it again, applying liberally, and it really disappears within a couple of hours.
 For the price point, that's disappointing for me, but if I am going on scent alone, I do really like it.
 Again, I do REALLY like it, so I will possibly purchase it at some point and just create an atomizer from it to spray throughout the day.